1. Easy to use

 It is a unique, high-build, rapid curing protective coating that is specifically formulated to enhance the appearance of internal timber surfaces and to impart a degree of protection rarely achieved by similar coatings.

-Polyurethane has three main advantages over many other two-packs.
-It is available in three gloss levels (matt, semi-gloss, high-gloss) and is normally applied by spray gun.
+It is available in two gloss levels: matt (10%) and semi-gloss (25%) and is normally applied by spray gun.
 A brushing grade in similar gloss levels is also available for ‘in-situ’ work.